-The APi-TOF mass spectrum clearly shows that $HSO_4^-$ can cluster efficiently with oxidised organic products in case PD is present in the chamber.
-In the $H_2SO_4$ - $H_2O$ nucleation experiments these bisulfate-OxOrg clusters are absent and the mass spectrum is dominated by $HSO_4^-$ .
-These observations suggest that the presence of OxOrg can enhance the transmission efficiency of the $HSO_4^-$ core ions through the sampling line of the APi-TOF and the CIMS.
-The increase in the mass of the $HSO_4^-$ ·OxOrg ion complex leads to a reduction in the ion mobility thereby enhancing the probability that the $HSO_4^-$ ·OxOrg ions can eventually be detected.
-Fragmentation (i.e. evaporation of the OxOrg ligand) in the mass spectrometer leads to a rather strong increase in the $HSO_4^-$ signal.
-Since the CIMS is using a collision dissociation chamber (CDC) to detect only the core product ions and the mass range is limited to $\sim m/z$ 250, no mixed $HSO_4^-$ ·OxOrg clusters are visible in the mass spectrum (see Fig. 5).
-The APi-TOF, however, fragments the ions less strongly pronounced and therefore the mixed $HSO_4^-$ ·OxOrg clusters are clearly detected.
-Taking a closer look at the sampling conditions of the CIMS reveals that for conditions without organics, a major part of the bisulphate ions from the chamber, is probably being lost before reaching the ion drift tube due to diffusion or electrostatic forces.
-There are several possibilities for such effects to occur (see Fig. 6): (1) the entrance of the sampling probe, (2) the inner surface of the sampling line, (3) the section where the sampling line terminates and transitions into the CIMS drift tube and (4) the entrance to the vacuum chamber of the mass spectrometer (pinhole plate).
-Loss due to effects (3) and (4) are probably dominant for ions because electric fields separate the different regions of the CIMS inlet part (Kürten et al., 2011).
-Negatively charged ions in the sample gas experience a repulsing field when they enter the ion drift tube and ions with high mobility can very likely be precipitated efficiently at the end of the sampling line.
+The APi-TOF mass spectrum clearly shows that HSO4- can cluster efficiently with oxidised organic products if PD is present in the chamber.
+In the H2SO4-H2O nucleation experiments these bisulfate-OxOrg clusters are absent and the mass spectrum is dominated by $\ensuremath{\mathrm{HSO_4^-}}$ .
+These observations suggest that the presence of OxOrg can enhance the transmission efficiency of the HSO4 core ions through the sampling line of the APi-TOF and the CIMS.
+In particular, the sampling line transmission efficiency due to diffusional losses (Baron and Willeke, 2001) varies from 59 to 69 % for $OxOrg \cdot HSO_4^-$ and $OxOrg \cdot (H_2SO_4)3 \cdot HSO_4^-$ , respectively, while the transmission efficiencies for the CIMS sampling line are 64% and 72% for the same ions.
+The increase in the mass of the HSO4 · OxOrg ion complex leads to a reduction in the ion mobility, thereby enhancing the probability that the $HSO_4^- \cdot OxOrg$ ions can eventually be detected.
+Fragmentation (i.e. evaporation of the OxOrg ligand) in the mass spectrometer leads to a rather strong increase in the HSO4 signal.
+Since the CIMS uses a collision dissociation chamber (CDC) to detect only the core product ions and the mass range is limited to $\sim m/z$ 250, no mixed HSO4- · OxOrg clusters are visible in the mass spectrum (see Fig. 5).
+The APi-TOF, however, appears to fragment the ions less strongly than the CIMS does and therefore the mixed ${\rm HSO}4^-\cdot{\rm OxOrg}$ clusters are clearly detected.
+A closer look at the sampling conditions of the CIMS reveals that, for conditions without organics, a major part of the bisulfate ions from the chamber is probably being lost before reaching the ion drift tube due to diffusion or electrostatic forces.
+Although there is no direct experimental evidence that ions are lost at one specific location in the CIMS sampling line and ion drift region, we can presume several possible locations for such effects to occur (see Fig. 6): (1) the entrance of the sampling probe, (2) the inner surface of the sampling line, (3) the section where the sampling line terminates and transitions into the CIMS drift tube and (4) the entrance to the vacuum chamber of the mass spectrometer (pinhole plate).
+Loss due to effects 3 and 4 are probably dominant for ions because electric fields separate the different regions of the CIMS inlet part (Kürten et al., 2011).
+Negatively charged ions in the sample gas experience a repulsing field when they enter the ion drift tube, and ions with high mobility can very likely be precipitated efficiently at the end of the sampling line.
 This loss mechanism is likely less strongly pronounced when OxOrgs are bound to HSO4 and make the ion cluster less mobile.
-However, during binary and ternary (NH3, DMA) experiments data from the APi-TOF show that HSO4 does not bind with DMA or NH3 molecules (Schobesberger et al., 2013).
-Therefore, in presence of these gases there is no enhancement in the HSO4 detection efficiency with the CIMS.
+However, during binary and ternary (NH3, DMA) experiments, data from the APi-TOF show that HSO4 does not bind with DMA or